vikas-jha/Sermonics/README.md

 ### Mnemonics Usage

+#### PIN in mnemonics
-####PIN - Most of the mnemonics require pin value.
+Most of the mnemonics require pin value.
 This sketch can support D00 - D99 digital pins, but only A0-A5 analog pins are supported.
-Pin are specified for mnemonics using a letter for pin type (A- analog, D - digital) and two digit pin number combination
-i.e. D00 , D01, D12, A05 etc.
+Pin are specified for mnemonics using a letter for pin type (A- analog, D - digital) and two digit pin number combination i.e. D00 , D01, D12, A05 etc.

-*SPM - Set pin mode.
+* SPM - Set pin mode.

 SPM [PIN] [PIN_MODE]
 PIN_MODE